oppia/oppia-web-developer-docs/Migrating-End-to-End-Tests-to-Async-Await.md

 If you are more experienced and can spare more time, please see "Migrate by Suite" below.

+Regardless of which instructions you follow, start by reaching out to [@U8NWXD](https://github.com/U8NWXD) at cs.temporary@icloud.com to get edit privileges for the branch we are working on.

 ### Migrate by File

 * Read "Introduction to Async-Await"